Photo by Scott Matthews.

 Newsweek, June 11, 2010: “I Don’t” — The Case Against Marriage

 “The bottom line is that men, not women, are much happier when they’re married,” says Philip Cohen, a sociologist at the University of North Carolina who studies marriage and family.

 WRAL-TV, Nov.
 4, 2009: Mothers struggle with work-home balance

 Philip Cohen: “The pressure falls on [women], and all the progress we’ve made has so far not alleviated that pressure.”

-For older bits, see the Press Clips section of my Office Door.
+For older bits, see the Press Clips section of my website.